 A villa holiday can take you to really unexpected places and some properties are closer to city centres while others are more rural.
 But there are as many unique villas out there as there are unique families traveling.
 With all these flexible options out you will certainly find the right one for you.

-We can imagine that you’re just about ready to pack your bags and jet off to the Balearics by now.
+We can imagine that you’re just about ready to pack your bags and jet off for a family holiday in Mallorca.
 So go ahead and check out our dedicated page for luxury villas in Mallorca and get in touch with our concierge team if you want help with your search!